Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 get_sensor_distance(Particle& p, const MCLDistanceSensor& Sensor)
 ```

-This function takes in a particle, and a corresponding distance sensor object to be able to calculate the expected value of that sensor to be used in the **update step.**
+This function takes in a particle and a corresponding distance sensor object to be able to calculate the expected value of that sensor to be used in the **update step.**

-It uses some clever math to be able to do so as described here
+It uses some clever math to be able to do so, as described here

 Let $d$ be the distance to the wall.
 Let $\theta$ be the sensor heading.
 We can take advantage of the square shape of the field to determine the distance to the wall.